luckyparkwood/dbnscripts/readme.txt

 	Run without -F to run a series of checks that validates the input file format, checkes for existing contexts and directory, colliding VM recording pins, and displays preview of additions to dbn_voicemail.conf and [CUSTCONTEXT]/accounts.csv
 	After approving the changes, run with -F to force the creation of all the required DBN components.
 	Check the changes through Git to ensure it was successful.
 ###

+### DBNPUSH
+$sudo dbnpush [-n]
+	Formerly dbntool production auto-push-reload
+	Run as sudo
+	Combination of push-2-prod and remote-reload scripts
+	Asks for reason for pushing to servers for logging - cannot be empty Automatically pushes DBN file changes and recordings to production servers dbn-01 and dbn-02.
+Also triggers the reload scripts on the production servers to unpack the tarballs and reload the asterisk dialplan.
+###